pema-s/techwritingandbeyond/getting-started-guide.md

 This post attempts to list down the most common sections worth including in your “Getting Started” guide so that you can give a great head-start to your API consumers.
 Every Getting Started guide will be different.
 However, in essence what you should solve for are:

-Self-starter: Ensure your documentation allows the developer to start the API integration without having to consult anyone.
+- Making API docs self-serving: Ensure your documentation allows the developer to start the API integration without having to consult anyone.
+- Building confidence in new developers: Setting the ground clearly with Getting Started guide makes a new developer want to try out without any second thoughts.
+Imagine you're the developer user and you're able to get a clear understanding of errors that you might run into if you do something wrong and how to resolve them.
+Wouldn't it really make you want to give it a shot?

+Some specific categories of information you can add to your Getting Started guide for your APIs are given below:

 ### Define the Base URL
 A really great approach to starting your API documentation is clearly calling out the API base URL.
 Defining this in the start of the document makes it super easy to refer as that’s practically the first thing a developer will need.